nicandnaz/AutomationProject_SeleniumJava/README.md

 # AutomationProject_SeleniumJava

-This repository is made to showcase my upskilling of selenium automation
+This repository is made to showcase my upskilling of selenium automation.